foglamp/foglamp-filter-rms/README.rst

 samples - The number of data samples to perform a calcuation over

-assetName - The asset name to use to output the RMS values. "%%a" will be replaced with the original asset name.
+assetName - The asset name to use to output the RMS values. "%a" will be replaced with the original asset name.

 rawData - switch to include the raw input data in the output